Ultra X England

 Portable charger for watch/phone (no electricity access during the race)

-Baby wipes (consider bringing a small bag during the race for restroom stops)
+Baby wipes (consider bringing a small bag for bathroom stops during the race)

-The awards ceremony for Ultra X 110 England will take place on Sunday after both races.
+The awards ceremony for the Ultra X 110 England will take place on Sunday after both races.

 If you wish to become a volunteer, you can click on this link.